joez2450/sep11-freedom-project/tool/learning-log.md

 ### 11/3/24
 * My first step was to look back into the [intro document](https://kaboomjs.com/doc/intro) from last time
  * This week, I wanted to make a score counter and game over screen for the intro game that I previously worked on.
 These were my two main objectives.
+I also wanted to learn any additional components that can be implemented for my future game.
 * As for creating the score counter, I followed the tutorial and created a new variable with the value of `add` game objective and the components of `text` and `pos` within it.
 I readjusted the position to match the game while adding "Score" within the `text` parenthesis.
 Additionally, I created a variable `score` and set it to the value of 0.
 In the end, my code looked like this:

 ``` Js